Our tip will be online shortly. Please check back soon.

 The centrepiece of the Festival, the Gold Cup Chase, is the final championship race and the biggest staying chase in Britain and Ireland.
 22 fences, three miles and two furlongs await the horses in a test of jumping and stamina as they charge up the Cheltenham Hill to the roar of the crowd.
 Won in the past by horses such as Arkle, Desert Orchid, Kauto Star, Denman and, most recently, Don Cossack, the race has an illustrious roll of honour and is the one all trainers and jockeys want to win.

-Installed as second favourite after his win in the Welsh Grand National, Native River has been running through the staying handicap division this season.
+Installed as said favourite after the injury to his stablemate, Native River has been running through the staying handicap division this season.
 Finishing an admirable second in the National Hunt Cup at the Festival in March, he went on to Aintree to win the Mildmay Novices’ Chase a few weeks later.
 He has also been a revelation over fences since reappearing this year.
 Winning the Hennessy Gold Cup in fine style in November, he moved on to Chepstow where he shrugged off top weight of 11st 12lb to win the Welsh Grand National.
 Richard Johnson was sweet on the chances of the seven-year-old in the race, stating after his Welsh National win that: “I see he’s now second favourite for the Gold Cup and he has to be a big player as he stays and jumps.
 If you take Thistlecrack out, it’s a very open race.”
-Whether he now warrants the 8/1 price tag is another matter, as he does need to prove himself outside of handicap company.
-But his Welsh Grand National win off top weight does seem to indicate that he would certainly be worth the chance in the race given how well he jumps and travels.
-There is no doubt that he will stay the trip; it is more a question of whether he has the turn of foot up the hill to live with some classier rivals than he is used to facing.
-Regardless, he adds to the ever growing list of brilliant horses under the care of Colin Tizzard and is another dangerous horse in the Gold Cup field.
+That quote certainly now comes to prominence with Thistlecrack indeed out, and this seven year old looks to now be Tizzard’s main player for the staying division showpiece.
+A very strong galloper who will make this a relentless test, he jumps boldly and much like Coneygree in 2015, he will make it tough for his rivals to get to him.
+His win in the Grade 2 Denman Chase showed he is more than capable of running well in this sort of company and with all things considered, he may well be a worthy favourite.

 For two years running Djakadam has now bumped into one horse who was just too strong for him in the Gold Cup.
 Runner-up in the 2015 and 2016 editions, he ran with credit both times but has not yet managed to reach the pinnacle of the staying division – he was just lacking an extra gear on both attempts.
 His preparation for this year’s race has gone relatively well as he was a game winner of the John Durkan at Punchestown on his comeback run.
 However, he was unable to get to the leader in the Lexus Chase a month later, finishing third.
 Although it could be called unlucky (he was shuffled back on the home turn when lacking room and was staying on all the time) he never looked like getting past the eventual winner.
 He will now head straight to the Gold Cup, with Willie Mullins quoted as saying the Irish Gold Cup will come too soon.
 However, Mullins still holds every hope that his eight-year-old can still put on a bold performance come March: “I thought he jumped fantastic, I thought he stayed the whole way.
 We might try a different tactic with him the next time.
 We might just let the horse enjoy himself more because he was jumping so well.”
 The extra two furlongs coupled with the Cheltenham hill will certainly suit him better than conditions on his latest runs.
-He is not a horse to rule out, as a best priced 16/1 looks a very good Each Way price for him.
+He’s another big contender in this.

 A horse who is really starting to improve this season is Outlander, who started off the season when second in the Belfast Chase which was a good starting point.
 Even though he fell in the Clonmel Oil Chase, he was well in command at the time when clouting the final fence.
 He would almost certainly have won the race that day and was very unlucky.
 He however made amends a month later when running on strongly to win the Lexus Chase at Leopardstown, beating Don Poli and Djakadam and with the more fancied Gigginstown runner Valseur Lido beaten a good way in fourth.
 Thanks to that, he has now propelled himself into the Each Way picture for the race and Gordon Elliott’s nine-year-old is now a more realistic price.
 Reopposing Djakadam at the Festival will obviously be tougher, but he was staying on strongly on his previous runs over three miles and the extra two furlongs may well bring out further improvement.
 He is worth his place in the race against some more established names in the staying division.